Vanda & Young

+History

 1964–1969: The Easybeats

 The Vandenbergs and Youngs migrated to Australia in 1964 under the assisted passage scheme; both families were initially housed at the Villawood Migrant Hostel in Sydney.
 At the hostel five migrants - English, Dutch and Scottish - formed The Easybeats: Stevie Wright (lead vocals), Dick Diamonde (bass), Gordon Fleet (drums), Vanda (lead guitar, backing vocals) and Young (rhythm guitar, backing vocals).
 Wright was their initial lyricist with Young composing the music as Vanda's grasp of English was insufficient.
 They were signed by EMI/Parlophone Records with Ted Albert producing their early recordings.
 By 1966 Vanda & Young had begun their writing partnership; together they penned the Easybeats' late 1960s recordings including "Friday on My Mind" which reached No. 1 on the Australian singles charts in 1966 and "Good Times" (1968).
 The Easybeats became Australia's most popular and successful 1960s rock group.
 They travelled to the UK on 10 July 1966 where "Friday on My Mind" was produced by Shel Talmy in November.
 In 1967 they toured Europe with the Rolling Stones, Australia in May 1967 and the USA in August with Gene Pitney.
 At this time Vanda & Young were producing their recordings; by late 1969 the group returned for a final tour of Australia and disbanded.
 Harry and George immediately returned to England to eke out a living as songwriters.